Lopah/HwAspNetCoreBlazor/README.md

-# This project is currently under development
+# This project is a showcase of my school work

 # What this project does